aazaff/teachPaleobiology/LabExercise4.md

 3) Turn your object ````Ordovician```` into a community matrix of samples by genera, where the samples are different ````geoplate```` codes.
 Geoplate codes denote different ancient paleocontinents - i.e., your community matrix will list which genera were present in which ancient paleocontinent.
 Cull this matrix so that each sample has a minimum of 25 taxa and each taxon occurs in at least two samples.
 Show your code.

 4) Perform a DCA on your new community matrix.
 Analyze your new DCA with a plot.
 Do you think that the orientation of samples along either axis 1 or axis 2 is related to the average latitude or longitude of each plate in question?
 Explain how you figured this out.
 Show your code.

-5) Perform an NMDS on your community matrix.
-Look at the species scores of your NMDS plot.
-Do you think that the orientation of species along either axis 1 or axis 2 is controlled by phylum - i.e., are species of the same Phylum grouping together in the ordination?
-How did you determine this?
-Show your code.